qasweeney/FE-TLAC/README.md

 ### General

 - All session list components have advanced filtering options that allow filtration by various data types.
+- Whenever a user attempts to either register for or create a session that conflicts with a pre existing session by 1 hour, the request is rejected and the user is informed that the session conflicts with an existing session.

 ### Trainer Features